Paul-Anderson2/deep-learning-challenge/README.md

 Code was created in and should be run in Google Colab.
 The csv file referenced exists there.

-Final code is included in the file called 'Alphabet_soup_predictor.ipynb
+Final code is included in the files called 'AlphabetSoupCharity.ipynb and 'AlphabetSoupCharity_Optimization.ipynb'

 Starter code is also included